Main Content

 d = dictionary(keys,values) creates a dictionary with specified keys and values.
 The resulting dictionary d is a 1-by-1 scalar object.
 If multiple values are assigned to the same key, then only the last of those values is assigned.
 New assignments to an existing key overwrite the value for that entry.

-keys and values must be the same size unless values is a scalar, where each element of keys becomes a key for values.
+keys and values can be of any type but must be the same size unless values is a scalar, where each element of keys becomes a key for values.
 When keys and values are arrays, the number of entries is equal to the number of key-value pairs.

-Dictionaries are typed based on their entries.
+Dictionary enforces that key and value types are uniform.
 All keys and all values in a dictionary must share respective data types or be able to be converted to the configured data type.
 If parts of a new entry do not share the configured data types then MATLAB® attempts a conversion.
 Keys and values do not need to be of the same data type.
 Character row vectors are converted to string scalars when assigned as keys or values.

 example